Sequential Change-point Detection for High-dimensional and non-Euclidean Data: Power assessment

-To examine the performance of the three new test statistics, we compare them to the existing approach in \cite{chen2018sequential} ($\max Z_{L|y}(t,n)$) and two parametric likelihood-based approaches: Hotelling's $T^2$ test when there is change in mean and the generalized likelihood ratio test when there is variance change.
+To examine the performance of the three new test statistics, we compare them to the existing approach in \cite{chen2019sequential} ($\max_t Z_{L|\by}(t,n)$) and two parametric likelihood-based approaches: Hotelling's $T^2$ test when there is change in mean and the generalized likelihood ratio test when there is variance change (both these two-sample tests are adapted to the scan statistic setting).
 The simulation setup is as follows: there are $N_0 = 200$ historical observations and a change occurs at $t=400$ ($200$ new observations after the start of the test).
 The observations are independent and follow a $d$-dimensional distribution.
 When there is a change in mean, the observations are shifted from $0$ by amount $\Delta$ in Euclidean distance.
 When the covariance matrix changes, to make the change less significant, only the first $d/5$ of the diagonal elements change with a multiple of $\sigma$, and the rest are unchanged.
 The amount of change is chosen so that the tests have moderate power to be comparable.
-We compare all the tests on the same level by controlling the average run length to be 10,000.
-Here, the power is reported as the fraction of trials for which the change-point is detected within $100$ (or 50) observations after the change occurred.
+For fair comparison, we use Monte Carlo simulations to determine the threshold for each of the test so that their average run lengths are all 2,000.
+Power is reported as the fraction of trials for which the change-point is detected within $50$ observations after the change occurred.
 In the following, we use `HT' to refer to the scan statistic over the Hotelling's $T^2$ statistic and use `GLR' to refer to the scan statistic over the generalized likelihood ratio statistic.

-Since Hotelling's $T^2$ test is specifically designed for detecting changes in mean for multivariate Gaussian distributions, we first compare the tests under these settings.
-When the data is multivariate Gaussian and there is only a change in mean, Table \ref{table:normal_mean} shows the results under different scenarios with 1,000 simulation runs for each scenario.
-The best one for each scenario is made bold.
-When $d=10$, the test based on Hotelling's $T^2$ is outperforms all other methods.
-As the dimension becomes larger, the graph-based tests take over and the parametric tests cannot be applied.
-The power level across the graph-based tests are quite similar under Power 1; for example when $d=500$ the estimated power across all the graph-based tests are around $0.86$ to $0.89$.
-However, the advantage of the new test statistics becomes apparent when we look at Power 2.
-It is clear that for $d > 10$, $Z$ struggles to estimate the change-point quickly when compared to the new tests.
+For $d > 100$, in order for HT and GLR to be applicable in higher dimensions, we treat each data stream as if it is independent so that the covariance matrix's inverse and determinant are well-defined.